codesurfers/codesurfers.github.io/_posts/2024-01-19-openbsd-desktop-daily-driver.md

 ##### Raku

-The 'rakudo' package is outdated, so would recommend installing a more recent one using [rakubrew](https://rakubrew.org/). `rakubrew` is a Perl program, and fortunately, Perl is an important language on an OpenBSD system as many of the system tools are written in it.
+The 'rakudo' package is outdated, so would recommend installing a more recent one using [rakubrew](https://rakubrew.org/). `rakubrew` is fortunately a Perl program, and Perl is well supported on OpenBSD as many of the system tools are written in it.

 I did run into issues building Rakudo, because of the default configuration of `login.conf` as [this